car-git/Confidence-Intervals-LHT/README.md

 # Confidence-Intervals-LHT
 These are the program and instruction files to develop calculations in paper:

-"Confidence intervals for life history traits"
+"Exact confidence intervals for population growth rate, longevity and generation time"